API Keys

 Profile modification allowlist is an option that lets you specify which profile attributes and tags can be changed when using a specific API key for authentication and updating profiles.
 This helps you control and limit the scope of modifications that can be made using that API key.
 For example, the request for changing the first name and address will be rejected (403 error will be returned in response) if these attributes aren’t selected in the profile modification allowlist.

-To be able to choose from any attributes and/or tags, you must either create them in Data Management > Params Manager and Data Management > Profile Tags respectively or send them through API.
+To be able to choose from any attributes, properties, and/or tags, you must either create them in Data Management > Params Manager and Data Management > Profile Tags respectively or send them through API.

 Important: